Orange hawkweed control program

 Orange hawkweed is a highly invasive alpine weed that has been found in the Fern Tree area and is the focus of a renewed push by the City of Hobart to eradicate it before the weed gets out of control.

-In January and February 2019 the City will be working with local residents to determine if orange hawkweed is present on their properties.
+The City is working with local residents to determine if orange hawkweed is present on their properties.
 If the weed is found, we will work with local residents to eradicate it.

 Orange hawkweed is an aggressive European weed that poses a real threat to Tasmania's alpine and sub-alpine habitats.
 It can outcompete native grasses and herbs, and eventually take over entire ecosystems.

 On the mainland the weed is a scourge of the Australian Alps in both NSW and Victoria, and the focus of a major eradication program.

 However, in Tasmania orange hawkweed has been found in just two areas, the Central Highlands and Fern Tree.
 It is believed the weed is still present in small enough numbers that it can be eradicated.